 The basis of accounting determines when transactions are reported on the financial statements.
 The government-wide and fiduciary fund financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded at the time liabilities are incurred, regardless of when the related cash flows take place.
 Nonexchange transactions, in which the School District gives (or receives) value without directly receiving (or giving) equal value in exchange, include property taxes, sales taxes, and grants.
 On an accrual basis, revenue from property taxes is recognized in the fiscal year for which the taxes are levied.
-Revenue from sales taxes is recognized in the fiscal year in which the underlying transaction (sale) takes place.
-Revenue from grants is recognized in the fiscal year in which all eligibility requirements have been satisfied.
+Revenue from sales taxes is recognized in the fiscal year in which all eligibility requirements have been satisfied.